Transformers! Your ATC belay device is also an ascender

 A few notes . . .

-• If you’re on lower angle terrain, you might just be able to step up on the rock and pull slack through your device.
-If it's steeper, you'll probably need to rig some kind of a step for your foot, which we cover in another tip here.
+If you’re on lower angle terrain, you might just be able to step up on the rock and pull slack through your device.
+If it's steeper, you'll probably need to rig some kind of a step for your foot, which I cover in this tip.

 There are two possible scenarios where you can set this up.